Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 remains basically the same due to the structure of six-membered ice !

 Methane hydrate simulations are to be executed by the TIP5P code, like with the SPC/E code (Ref.
 3).
-But, methane is known as environmentally hazardous material much more than carbon dioxide.
+As natural resorces, however, methane is known environmentally to be a hazardous substance much more than carbon dioxide.
-The methane that is mined and burnt on earth should be back to the interior of the deep earth.
+The methane that is mined and burnt in air should be confined back to the interior of the deep earth.

 ### Procedure of Water Molecules by 5-Points Method ###